n2cholas/n2cholas.github.io/_posts/2019-09-27-intro-to-pandas.md

 This article provides a summary of the main workshop, which you can watch [here](https://youtu.be/mesgiVk8G6s).
 [Here](https://colab.research.google.com/github/n2cholas/dsc-workshops/blob/master/Introduction_to_Data_Cleaning_with_Pandas.ipynb) is a colab link to run all the code.

-Indented plain-text blocks in this article contain outputs from the previous code block.

 ```python
 import pandas as pd
 import numpy as np